 The spinal cord is protected by bony vertebrae and cushioned in cerebrospinal fluid, but injuries still occur.
 When the spinal cord is damaged in a particular segment, all lower segments are cut off from the brain, causing paralysis.
 Therefore, the lower on the spine damage is, the fewer functions an injured individual loses.

 The surface of the brain, known as the cerebral cortex, is very uneven, characterized by a distinctive pattern of folds or bumps, known as gyri (singular: gyrus), and grooves, known as sulci (singular: sulcus), shown in Figure 1.
 These gyri and sulci form important landmarks that allow us to separate the brain into functional centers.
 The most prominent sulcus, known as the longitudinal fissure, is the deep groove that separates the brain into two halves or hemispheres: the left hemisphere and the right hemisphere.

 There is evidence of some specialization of function—referred to as lateralization—in each hemisphere, mainly regarding differences in language ability.
-Beyond that, however, the differences that have been found have been minor.
+Beyond that, however, the differences that have been found have been minor (this means that it is a myth that a person is either left-brained dominant or right-brained dominant).
 What we do know is that the left hemisphere controls the right half of the body, and the right hemisphere controls the left half of the body.

 The two hemispheres are connected by a thick band of neural fibers known as the corpus callosum, consisting of about 200 million axons.
 The corpus callosum allows the two hemispheres to communicate with each other and allows for information being processed on one side of the brain to be shared with the other side.